machzqcq/Training-JRuby/README.md

 Training-material
 I am using this project to help the community understand selenium webdriver with jruby and the whole world of ruby gems (the same project works with MRI ruby too).
-I wil keep adding documentation as much as possible however if you stumble across the code and want to know more, please email me
+I wil keep adding documentation as much as possible however if you stumble across the code and want to know more, please email me: pradeep@seleniumframework.com This project can be used by technical coaches for large and small companies to teach and also have implementation code that proves Test Automation should be encouraged as much as possible

+Capabilities offered

+1) BDD/ATDD: Test Automate Everything
+2) Thin client i.e. Browser (chrome, firefox, internet explorer, opera, safari)
+3) XML/YML/HTML/JSON/CSV/EXCEL/CUSTOM FORMATS
+4) Database connectivity
+5) Web Services connectivity
+6) Reduce manual activity as much as possible and let the machines do the redundant work

 Index
 ===============